Rachel Roberts MBACP Accredited CBT Psychotherapist

 Hi, thanks for dropping by would you like to change how you feel by changing how you think/act?
 Ever found yourself on a roundabout of negativity that you want to get off?
 I am an accredited member of the BACP – British Association of Counselling and Psychotherapy and adhere to their guidelines of good practice.

-My work experience to date with young people and adults has made me an extremely informed, clinically experienced practitioner tailoring each session to your needs.
+My work experience to date with adults has made me an extremely informed, clinically experienced practitioner tailoring each session to your needs.

 How counselling can help